 Careers in the electric utility industry are both physically and mentally demanding.
 To ensure that students have the best chance of completing the program and gaining employment in the industry upon graduation, prospective students must successfully complete a rigorous 9-step screening process.
 For qualified students: tuition, required books, and lab fees will be paid for by FirstEnergy.

 - Information Session: Learn more about the program and see if a career as a substation electrician might be right for you.
-Our next information session will be held on Saturday, February 24, 2018, in the Richland Campus Auditorium.
-This event will begin at 10am and last till around noon.
+Information sessions are held virtually from November through January.
 Are you looking to be a part of this information session?
 Click here to request an invitation.